 I hope this is helpful and useful.
 Know that you are not alone and that even though it feels so hard right now, better moments, hours, and days will come.

 Sending you love and light,

 P.S.
-I have a free Parenting Resource Library full of printables, worksheets, and activities that you might find helpful in your parenting journey.
+I also have a free Parenting Resource Library full of printables, worksheets, and activities that you might find helpful in your parenting journey.
 You can access that by entering your email below.